School and Community

 Accreditation and Graduation

-ECA has been accredited by ACSI since 1998.
+ECA has been accredited by ACSI – Association of Christian Schools International since 1998 and by MSA – Middle States Association since 2018.
 ECA is also officially approved by the Colombian Ministry of Education (Resolution # 1593, May 2003), so students are able to receive diplomas from the U.S. and Colombia.
 To receive a high school diploma, students complete 22 credits.
 To receive a Colombian diploma, students must complete the 6 years of requirements of the Colombian government.

 School activities include yearbook, student government, drama, music, sports, service outreach, and retreats.
 All grade levels are involved in service projects.
 9th and 10th graders must complete 20 hours of service per year, while 11th and 12th graders are required to complete 40 hours of service per year.
 All students in secondary are involved in small groups, and many are involved in mentor/discipleship relationships.
 These are designed to enhance the educational process and foster student growth, leadership, and responsibility.